If you’ve clicked on this, you’re probably wondering what a smart home can do. In other words, if you’re already a pro, you’re in the wrong place.

 Multi-room audio – One speaker system which can play the same music, from your phone or another media source, in more than room.
 This used to require drilling and wiring but now works via your Wi-Fi network.

-Scene – Getting into home automation, a scene allows you to send more than one command to more than one device.
+Scene (or Routine) – Getting into home automation, a scene allows you to send more than one command to more than one device.
 An easy example is a smart lighting scene could have one green, one purple and one yellow light but scenes can also be used across different categories such as 'Home', 'Bed' and 'Holiday'.
 Sometimes has different names.

 Sensor – A useful piece of the smart home puzzle, a sensor is anything which can detect or measure change in its surroundings.
 This could be movement as in a window sensor but also temperature, humidity, air quality, light and noise.